 It was almost as though Wallace thought if we believed him enough, he might eventually believe what he was saying, too.”

 Sadly, I don’t know if he did believe his own words.
-Wallace committed suicide in 2008, which is particularly sadder to me than any other famous suicide to me because of the fact that Wallace seemed to be constantly contemplating happiness & how to achieve it; a concept I’m constantly contemplating myself.
+Wallace committed suicide in 2008, which is particularly sad to me because of the fact that Wallace seemed to be constantly contemplating happiness, peace, & how to achieve it–a concept I’m constantly contemplating myself.

 What’s fascinating to me about Wallace’s life and even more about his untimely death is that, as stated in this article, his work “tends to verge right on the border of self-help.”
 Like I said, we’ll never know if Wallace believed his own message but what I think is that he did understand the concepts and believe them but like Helen, and I, and many of us involved, interested, or like me immersed in personal development, he was unable to integrate his concepts fully in his own life.